Skip to main content

 For example, if you know a track is 120bpm, but it's been analyzed as 125 - it won't beat match properly.
 Simply head over to the track tab and update the BPM to the correct value.

-DJ.Studio uses smart analysis of track BPM in your library, to make a rough judgment of your average BPM range.
+DJ.Studio uses smart analysis of tracks in your mix, to make a rough judgment of your average BPM range.

-This is used on the BPM timeline, to make sure that the BPM range isn't too wide for you, which would be hard to edit smoothly.
+This is used on the Tempo lane, to make sure that the BPM range isn't too wide for you, which would be hard to edit smoothly.

 You can easily change the boundaries of this range in the settings menu.
 This is useful if you want to change the BPM of a track drastically beyond it's normal tempo, or if the analysis has used half/double time.